appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

 end
 ```

-### Minimum Deployment Target Error
+### iOS Minimum Deployment Target Error

-After the release of Apple iOS 17, if your project contains pods or targets that are below a certain iOS version, you will encounter an error related to the simulator, as simulators no longer support versions below a specific iOS version.
+After the release of new Xcode and iOS versions, if your project contains pods or targets that are below a certain iOS version, you will encounter an error related to the simulator, as simulators no longer support versions below a specific iOS version.

 You will encounter an error like the following during the 'Xcodebuild for Devices' step: